 DiSSCo Prepare relies on two independent advisory boards for essential external advice and guidance: the Scientific Advisory Board (SAB) and the Technical Advisory Board (TAB).
 The two boards consist of a group of international experts that inform, assess and propose action to the Executive Board.
 They play a key role in identifying specific new challenges, important issues to consider, or tabling risks to mitigate.

 They ensure that their respective realms – scientific coverage and technical operation- are aligned and developed coherently.
 The SAB and the TAB boards meet as independent bodies periodically and report directly to the Executive Board.
 They will become permanent advisory boards embedded in the DiSSCo RI governance model.

 Strategic Alignment of Projects

-The Strategic Alignment of Projects (SAP) consists of the coordinators of DiSSCo-linked projects and the DiSSCo Coordinator and provides the mechanism through which the DiSSCo-linked projects are kept synchronised.
-The SAP convenes regularly to support coordination of work package and task level activities across the DiSSCo-linked projects.
+The Strategic Alignment of Projects (SAP) includes the coordinators of the different DiSSCo-linked projects and the DiSSCo Coordinator.
+It ensures that all DiSSCo-linked projects are synchronised and supports the coordination of work-package and task-level activities across the DiSSCo-linked projects.